 The burden of lung disease is heavy in Canada.
 In particular, lung cancer, asthma and COPD exact an enormous human and economic toll.
-In 2014, lung cancer remains the leading cause of cancer death for both men and women, causing more cancer deaths among Canadians than breast, colorectal and prostate cancer combined.
+In 2017, lung cancer was the leading cause of cancer death for both men and women, causing more cancer deaths among Canadians than breast, colorectal and prostate cancer combined.

 The Economic Cost of Lung Disease